SzturcTymoteusz/Nie-kopnij-si-/README.md

 ## Setup

-To see this project, open link.
+To see this project, open link: http://niekopnijsie.pl/